 THE BOTTOM LINE

-Family Promise changes lives.
-We served 49 parents and children in 2019, giving them the ability to realize their true potential.
-We also change the lives of our 550 volunteers, giving them a meaningful outreach right in their own communities.
+We served 16 families in 2021 and so far 14 in 2022, giving them the ability to realize their true potential.
+We also change the lives of our volunteers, giving them a meaningful outreach right in their own communities.